ChengchenZhao/DrSeq2/README.md

-# DrSeq2.0
+# Dr.seq2

 Quality control and analysis pipeline for parallel single cell transcriptome and epigenome data

-By applying this pipeline, DrSeq2 takes sequencing files as input and provides four groups of QC measurements for given data, including reads level, bulk-cell level, individual-cell level and cell-clustering level QC.
+By applying this pipeline, Dr.seq2 takes sequencing files as input and provides four groups of QC measurements for given data, including reads level, bulk-cell level, individual-cell level and cell-clustering level QC.
 Here we provide an example to get you easily started on a linux/MacOS system with python and R installed.
-To run DrSeq2 with options specific to your data, you need to see Manual section for detailed usage.
+To run Dr.seq2 with options specific to your data, you need to see Manual section for detailed usage.

 STEP1.Install pipeline
 -------------------------------------------------------------------------------------------------------------------------------------------
 1. Make sure you have Python (version 2.7) and R (version 2.14.1 or higher) in a Linux or MacOS environment.
-2. Get Dr.seq
+2. Get Dr.seq2
 ```shell
 git clone https://github.com/ChengchenZhao/DrSeq2.git
 ```
-3. Install Dr.seq on your server/computer
+3. Install Dr.seq2 on your server/computer
 ```shell
 cd DrSeq2
 ```